 The programme has a constant assessment with pre-reading, pre-block assessments and two post-block assignments per block.
 The grading of the assessments follows the rigorous scrutiny and marking process as with any other GIBS programme.

 Action Learning Research Project; The context of Social Entrepreneurship in SA; Systems Thinking; Strategy for Social Enterprises; Monitoring & Evaluation; Design Thinking & Effectuation; Financial Management; Project Management; Marketing Social Entrepreneurs Branding; Scaling Up; Measuring Impact; Managing Change; Personal Resilience; Managing People; Stakeholder Engagement; Funding Panel and Legal Framework for Social Entrepreneurs.

-The programme is divided into three training blocks along the following themes:
+The programme is divided into three training blocks along with the following themes: